Probing the sensitivity of dark energy dynamics to equation of state parametrization flexibility: Introduction

 \section{Introduction}

-The standard $\Lambda$ cold dark matter ($\Lambda$CDM) model, in which dark energy is described by a cosmological constant $\Lambda$, has been highly successful in explaining a wide range of cosmological observations, including the cosmic microwave background (CMB)~\cite{Planck:2018vyg}.
+The standard $\Lambda$ cold dark matter ($\Lambda$CDM) model, in which dark energy is described by a cosmological constant $\Lambda$, has been highly successful in explaining a wide range of cosmological observations, including the cosmic microwave background (CMB)~\citep{Planck:2018vyg}.
 However, increasingly precise data have revealed persistent tensions that challenge its internal consistency.
-Most notably, the Hubble constant inferred from Planck CMB measurements is in $\sim5\sigma$ tension with local determinations by the SH0ES collaboration~\cite{Riess:2021jrx,Planck:2018vyg}.
-Additionally, weak-lensing and large-scale structure measurements favour lower values of the clustering amplitude $S_8=\sigma_8\sqrt{\Omega_{\rm m0}/0.3}$ than predicted by the CMB~\cite{Perivolaropoulos:2021jda,Kilo-DegreeSurvey:2023gfr}.
-More recently, baryon acoustic oscillation (BAO) data from DESI, when combined with Type Ia supernova (SNeIa) and CMB observations, have been shown to favour dynamical dark energy (DDE) over $\Lambda$CDM at the $2.6\sigma$–$3.1\sigma$ level within the Chevallier–Polarski–Linder (CPL) framework~\cite{DESI:2024mwx,DESI:2025zgx,DESI:2025wyn}.
-These findings motivate a systematic exploration of dark energy parametrizations beyond $\Lambda$CDM.
+Most notably, the Hubble constant inferred from Planck CMB measurements is in $\sim5\sigma$ tension with local determinations by the SH0ES collaboration~\citep{Riess:2021jrx,Planck:2018vyg}.
+Additionally, weak-lensing and large-scale structure measurements favour lower values of the clustering amplitude $S_8=\sigma_8\sqrt{\Omega_{\rm m0}/0.3}$ than predicted by the CMB~\citep{Perivolaropoulos:2021jda,Kilo-DegreeSurvey:2023gfr}.
+More recently, baryon acoustic oscillation (BAO) data from DESI, when combined with Type Ia supernova (SNeIa) and CMB observations, have been shown to favour dynamical dark energy (DDE) over $\Lambda$CDM at the $2.6\sigma$–$3.1\sigma$ level \citep{DESI:2024mwx,DESI:2025zgx,DESI:2025wyn,DESI:2025fii} within the Chevallier–Polarski–Linder (CPL) framework \cite{Chevallier:2000qy,Linder:2002et}.
+However, within the constant equation of state (EoS) cold dark matter ($w$CDM) framework, $\Lambda$CDM still lies well within the $1\sigma$ confidence region even with recent data \cite{DESI:2025zgx}.
+A noticeable deviation from $\Lambda$CDM appears only when more flexible low-redshift parametrizations, such as CPL, are considered, where $\Lambda$CDM lies more than $2\sigma$ away from the best-fit model.
+This behaviour suggests that present observations may prefer dark energy models with greater dynamical freedom than provided by simple constant-$w$ scenarios, thereby motivating a systematic exploration of dark energy parametrizations beyond $\Lambda$CDM \citep{Chevallier:2000qy,Linder:2002et,Barboza:2008rh,Dimakis:2016mip,Feng_2011,Ma:2011nc,Jassal:2004ej,Pan:2019brc,Akthar:2024tua,Lee:2025pzo,Alam:2025epg}.
+Recent analyses by the DESI collaboration have extended this investigation using both parametric and non-parametric approaches \citep{DESI:2025fii}.
+These studies reveal consistent trends toward dynamical dark energy, including excursions of the EoS below $-1$ at intermediate redshifts, although the statistical significance remains moderate and the high-redshift behaviour is not yet tightly constrained.